 Mark Hamill said that this will be the last time he voices the Joker, leaving it unlikely that he will return in the (rumoured) sequel.

 He won best Character of 2011 at the VGA'S (Video Game Award Show).
 During his acceptance speech Joker accidentally showed a script for the sequel to Batman: Arkham City, "Batman: Arkham World," a joke made by the Rocksteady team.
+The Joker's voice is Luke Skywalker from Star Wars, but was fake, the real sequel was Batman: Arkham Knight.

 Injustice: Gods Among Us